emreozturanli/Checkout-Form/README.md

 * tried to use media queries efficiently,
 * positioned some elments using CSS Position property,
 * used most of the input elements in CSS,
-* placed a submit button in form.
+* placed a submit button in form,
+* used mobile first approach.